 By the time the IAT boarded the Pilot Error, Zimzod had snapped into his battledress.
 That meant his appearance in the ship's lounge greatly impressed the officers.
 They asked for access to the armor's systems, and some "try outs", and even offered to buy the suit, but Zimzod refused.
 As the army techs looked over the gear, concerns grew about the use of 'significant military tech' without a real cause.
 Seeing this could be an issue, Mikah promised that wouldn't happen.
 Still, ss they talked, Brian suggested Zimzod had a potential for abusive use of weapons.
 But, when Zimzod swung an augmented slap at him, Brian surprised them all.
 He intercepted the attack with a hand-held device he'd pulled from his stateroom.
 Suddenly, and to everyone's surprise except Brian, Zimzod was frozen as his battledress locked up!
 Zimzod was stuck in the suit without explanation, as the core processor was scrambled and the suit reinitialized!

-In the sudden excitment, everyone demanded how Brian had done it with a simple hand-held device?
+In the sudden excitement, everyone demanded explainations how Brian had done that with a simple hand-held device?
 And Brian refused to answer, except to say he'd been working on it for some time.
 He also absolutely refused to hand the device off to anyone.
-Once things settled down, and the crew signed agreements not to abuse dedicated military tech, the army issued certifications to carry weapons in the Republic.
+Still, things settled down and the crew signed agreements not to abuse dedicated military tech, the army issued certifications to carry weapons in the Republic.
 When they stressed that the approvals didn't effect starport regulations and permissions, Ms. Vik said that was "in hand".
 During the work, the ship was regularly hit with media calls, and Emkir told each caller they had no comment at that time, but the knights would be making a public appearance that night in the city.
+Still, they did want a fiasco so he did take their contact data down, to include them in the invitations later.
 After everyone's credentials were updated, the army team left and they got serious about preparations for this "party".Half-Baked Plans

 Mikah decided to shop for "party supplies" and Ms. Vik realized she needed some things too.
 But Ms. Vik also had to do some work for the port first.
 When they checked shopping opportunities on the network, like most tech-capable ports, they found a digital shopping network.
 Soon, calls were made and a shop set up appointments for their various needs.
 Mikah also hired a clothier to come to the ship and fit her out, generally describing what she was after.
 Mikah ended up spending Cr 750 for a loose fitting black dress with accessories that worked with her Imperial Starburst earrings and lanthanum bracelet.
 Mikah wanted the dress to have an adjustable bustle, to cover her laser sword power pack.
 After that, Mikah hit the port for other personal supplies.